 A short guide to electricity distribution companies and what they do

-Unlike the widely known Big Six energy companies that sell electricity to consumers, many of the leading distribution companies are largely unknown to the public.
-In this guide we’ll look at what they do and who they are.
+Most of us know about the companies that supply electricity to consumers (such as OVO).
+But there’s another aspect to the delivery of energy to UK homes and businesses – distribution.
+And many of the leading distribution companies are largely unknown to the public.
+In this guide we’ll look at who they are, and what they do.

 What is a Distribution Network Operator (DNO)?

-- Distribution: operate local distribution via towers, cables and meters
+Distribution: responsible for local distribution via towers, cables and meters

 DNO regions and operators

 In Great Britain there are 14 different district networks or DNO regions.
-However, because these 14 regions are managed by just six operators, it is relatively simple to work out who yours is.
+However, because these 14 regions are managed by just six operators, it’s relatively simple to work out yours.

-The map below from the Energy Networks Association provides a good visual idea of where they operate.
-If you are looking to work out who your DNO is then check the map; contact details follow in the table below.
+The map below (from the Energy Networks Association) gives a good visual idea of where each DNO operates.
+If you’re looking to work out who your DNO is, check below to find the right contact details.

 Who is my District Network Operator?